lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 12th, Apr, 2024
 We started to tidy up and will release the first version of the NG-framework (likely before May).

 See you in ICDAR24.

-BTW, the whole NG framework is current going towards version two.
-Hope we can show some thing far more interesting than this in near future.
+BTW, the whole NG framework is current going towards version two, and there will be a planned version 3 by halloween.

+Hope we can show you ppl some thing far more interesting than this in near future.

 ## ⑨ th, Apr, 2024